Maria-Liakata-NLP-Group/dementia_lang_disorders/README.md

-# This repository contains the implementation code for the paper titled [Feedback-aligned Mixed LLMs for Machine Language-Molecule Translation](https://arxiv.org/pdf/2405.13984)
+# This repository contains the implementation code for the paper titled [Reformulating NLP tasks to Capture Longitudinal Manifestation of Language Disorders in People with Dementia.](https://aclanthology.org/2023.emnlp-main.986.pdf)